 - Walk with your feet on the labyrinth blossomed on the floor.

-- With your fingers at a table with a table-top labyrinth.
+- “Walk” with your fingers at a table with a table-top labyrinth.

 Our canvas labyrinth for walking with your feet is the Circle of PeaceTM labyrinth.
 This a contemporary design by Lisa Gidlow-Moriarty.
 It incorporates elements of the following: